-In her research, Prof. Lamberton studies women’s rhetorical strategies for entering higher education in the nineteenth-century.
+Prof. Lamberton’s research focuses on women’s rhetorical strategies for entering higher education in the nineteenth-century.
 She looks specifically at extra-curricular writing—including campus magazines, song lyrics, short fiction, letters, and diaries—to understand how students used writing to translate the cultures and expectations of elite universities like Cambridge and Harvard.
 One fruitful moment in this research was Prof. Lamberton’s rediscovery of diary kept in 1883-84 by Alice Longfellow (daughter of the famous poet) while Longfellow was studying at Newnham College, Cambridge, and simultaneously serving on the committee that founded Radcliffe College.
 In a new research project, Prof. Lamberton considers sound studies and, in particular, the power of oratory and audio storytelling in the late-nineteenth and early-twentieth centuries.
 She is researching the life of A. Maude Royden, an English activist and public speaker who had a popular BBC radio show in the 1930s.

-Ph.D.
-English & Education (Rhetoric & Composition), University of Michigan, 2007
+Ph.D., English and Education (Rhetoric and Composition), University of Michigan, 2007

 M.A., English, Western Washington University, 1998